prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 ## Data Annotation

 Two hundred force-extension curves with events were obtained at three pulling velocities (100 nm/s, 500 nm/s, 1000nm/s).
 The start and end of each event in a curve were obtained through manual annotation.
-More statistical information on the data, including curve lengths and number of events per curve, is given in Table {#tbl:statistics}.
+More statistical information on the data, including curve lengths and number of events per curve, is given in Table {#ref_tbl:statistics}.

 The expected rupture forces and loading rates were calculated from the annotated data.
 This process is shown graphically in Figure {#ref_fig:diagram}.
 The region leading up to the event start was fit by a line, with the region length set to $\tau$ (see Table {#ref_tbl:Parameters}).
 The loading rate was assigned to the line's slope, and the rupture force was calculated by the value of the line where the data in the region was last above the line.
 This is the same procedure used to calculate the loading rate and rupture force of predicted events in Figure {#ref_fig:performance}.